zats/zats.github.io/src/content/blog/counting-tokens-in-foundation-models.md

 }
 ```

-This pattern exists because Apple does not let you replace or query the tokenizer, and there is no usage field in responses to rely on.
-By contrast, OpenAI returns usage in API responses and ships official tokenizers you can run offline for exact counts. ([Apple Developer](https://developer.apple.com/forums/forums/topics/machine-learning-and-ai?utm_source=chatgpt.com "Machine Learning & AI - Apple Developer Forums"), [OpenAI Cookbook](https://cookbook.openai.com/examples/how_to_count_tokens_with_tiktoken?utm_source=chatgpt.com "How to count tokens with Tiktoken"))
+We approximate proactively instead of reacting after a failure (no public tokenizer or usage counts).
+OpenAI, by contrast, returns usage inline and ships tokenizers you can run locally.

+In a follow‑up I’ll cover strategies to stretch effective context—sliding windows, opportunistic summarization near a threshold, hierarchical condensation of older turns, selective retention of tool outputs—so you degrade gracefully instead of slamming into 4,096.
+Stay tuned.

 ---

 ## Practical implications

-* Treat **4096** as a strict budget and build preflight checks plus stream-time telemetry.
-Apple’s guidance is approximate, the failure mode is abrupt. ([Apple Developer](https://developer.apple.com/documentation/FoundationModels/generating-content-and-performing-tasks-with-foundation-models?utm_source=chatgpt.com "Generating content and performing tasks with Foundation ..."))
+* Treat 4096 as a strict budget; add preflight checks and stream telemetry.
+The failure mode is abrupt.
-* Validate with real tokenizers when you benchmark or compare models.
-The **`tiktoken`** family, including the **GPT-OSS** `o200k_harmony` encoding, is available through **TiktokenSwift** for Swift projects. ([GitHub](https://github.com/narner/TiktokenSwift?utm_source=chatgpt.com "narner/TiktokenSwift: Swift bindings for OpenAI's tiktoken ..."), [OpenAI](https://openai.com/index/introducing-gpt-oss/?utm_source=chatgpt.com "Introducing gpt-oss"))

-If you want, I can add a compact table that contrasts counts for prose, emoji-heavy text, and code across `cl100k_base`, `o200k_base`, and `o200k_harmony`, using your transcript collector and the exact snippets above.
+* Benchmark with real tokenizers. `tiktoken` (via TiktokenSwift) lets you profile `cl100k_base`, `o200k_base`, `o200k_harmony` locally, but will perform way better than what you will likely see with Apple Foundation Model.